Stop in here to find some interesting facts on the Norwegians economy. Oil Rig/Oljeplattform

 The Second World War didn't make life easy for the Norwegians as well as for most of Europe.
 It left a deep mark on these hardy, tough people of this small country.

-Norway was an occupied nation for long, five years.
-As a result, food, shelter, medicine and clothing was very scares during these terrible years in Norway, as well as in the rest of occupied Europe.
-This shortage for the necessities for life lasted long after the war ended.
+Norway was an occupied nation for five long years.
+As a result, food, shelter, medicine, and clothing were scarce during these terrible years in Norway, as well as in the rest of occupied Europe.
+This shortage of necessities for life lasted long after the war ended.
 It took years and arduous persistence to recover and rebuild after that horrific and painful war.

-Perhaps, learning to endure and survive through numerous hard times, trials and tribulations, coupled with their innate love and loyalty for their country, the Norwegians are a tenacious, tough, thrifty and innovative people.
-They are usually good planners, making good use of things at hand; being frugal and wise spenders; hard working and last, but not least, a giving and charitable nation.
+Perhaps, learning to endure and survive through numerous hard times, trials, and tribulations, coupled with their innate love and loyalty for their country, the Norwegians are tenacious, tough, thrifty, and innovative people.
+They are usually good planners, making good use of things at hand; being frugal and wise spenders; hard-working and last, but not least, a giving and charitable nation.

 A Charitable Nation

-When international disasters occur, this little country, only 4.5 million strong, are one of the first nations on the scene with food, medicine, clothing, monies and workers.
+When international disasters occur, this little country, about 5 million strong, is one of the first nations on the scene with food, medicine, clothing, monies, and workers.
 Per capita, the Norwegian people are close to the top in supplying aid around the world.

-Personally, I believe, giving is the main criteria for any country or persons to obtain wealth.
-However, that is my belief, not a world-wide known fact.
-Never-the-less, generous giving seem to have been proven to be multiplied back to the giver in most instances, time and time again.
+Personally, I believe, giving is the main criteria for any country or person to obtain wealth.
+However, that is my personal belief, not a world-wide known fact.
+Never-the-less, generous giving seems to have been proven to be multiplied back to the giver in most instances, time and time again.